arpitbbhayani/articles/blogs/big-number-arithmetic-python.md

 inf
 ```

-But for Python, it is a piece of cake 🎂
+But for python, it is a piece of cake 🎂

 ```
 >>> 2 ** 20000